shubham2845/To_Do_List_PHP/README.md

 To-Do List: The "To-Do List" section presents users with a comprehensive view of all the details they need to manage.
 By clicking on this option, users can access a list that displays the records they've entered using the "Add Details" feature.
 This functionality assists users in staying organized and on top of their tasks.

 ![Screenshot 2023-08-28 223358](https://github.com/shubham2845/To_Do_List_PHP/assets/131697566/5842c598-2766-45ee-b389-cf596ec8199c)

+Add List
+When you select the "Add Details" option from the homepage, you're directed to a dedicated page designed to facilitate the process of inputting your information.
+On this page, you'll encounter a user-friendly form that prompts you to enter various details, including your to-do list items along with their corresponding dates and times.

+Within this form, you have the opportunity to create a structured list of tasks or events that you need to manage.
+Each entry requires not only the description of the task but also the date and time when it's scheduled.
+This additional layer of organization helps you prioritize and plan your activities effectively.

+By providing this comprehensive form, the website empowers you to seamlessly add and record the tasks that require your attention.
+Whether it's appointments, deadlines, or personal reminders, this feature ensures that all essential information is captured accurately, ensuring a smooth and organized workflow.